EV ChargingVerified August 2, 2026

 3. Recent rate inflation.
 U.S. residential electricity is up ~7.3% year-over-year — but gas has been more volatile (the national average jumped roughly a dollar in a single month this year), so the EV advantage has held or widened.

-EV charging cost by state (July 2026)
+EV charging cost by state (August 2026)

 Cost per mile assumes a typical 3.5 mi/kWh EV with 10% charging losses; full charge assumes a 75 kWh battery; annual cost assumes 13,500 miles/year (the average U.S. driver).